munificent/craftinginterpreters/book/functions.md

 </aside>

-A function node has a name, a list of parameters -- their names -- and then the body.
+A function node has a name, a list of parameters (their names), and then the body.
 We store the body as the list of statements contained inside the curly braces.